sveltejs/kit/documentation/docs/03-loading.md

 ### Input

-The `load` function receives an object containing five fields — `url`, `params`, `fetch`, `session` and `stuff`.
+The `load` function receives an object containing five fields — `url`, `params`, `props`, `fetch`, `session` and `stuff`.
 The `load` function is reactive, and will re-run when its parameters change, but only if they are used in the function.
 Specifically, if `url`, `session` or `stuff` are used in the function, they will be re-run whenever their value changes, and likewise for the individual properties of `params`.

 > Note that destructuring parameters in the function declaration is enough to count as using them.